easyctf/librectf/docs/challenge-import.md

 ## Grader

 The grader is an executable which receives information about the submission and must return information about the correctness of the submission.
-It will receive the problem nonce and team ID through command-line arguments, and then the user's flag submission through standard input.
+It will receive the challenge nonce and team ID through command-line arguments, and then the user's flag submission through standard input.
 It should print some feedback about the submission to standard output, and then exit with 1 (incorrect), or 0 (correct) to indicate whether the submission was correct or not.

 **Note:** The grader file must be an *executable*.
 If you wish to use a scripting language such as Python or Perl, make sure you add the [shebang](https://en.wikipedia.org/wiki/Shebang_(Unix)) (`#!`) line at the top of the file to indicate the means by which to run this file.